Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - First sample collected.
 Move at least <$speciesRange> meters to locate the next colony, <Commander>.
 - Sample secured.
 Move a minimum of <$speciesRange> meters to continue, <Commander>.
 - First sample logged.
 Search at least <$speciesRange> meters away for the next colony, <Commander>.
 - Sample one complete.
-Continue by traveling about <$speciesRange> meters to the find a new colony.
+Continue by traveling about <$speciesRange> meters to find a new colony.

 ---